AC-CodeProd/Turtleblobifier/README.md

 form_tip: False
 ```
  * Cut should be hanled by AFC.
-5. Setup Blobifier as normal setting the correct variables - they come Preset for my printer so becareful.
+5. Setup Blobifier as normal setting the correct variables  in blobifier/blobifier_hw.cfg and blobifier/blobifier.cfg - they come Preset for my printer so becareful.